ahalyak10/Activity-15/README.md

 # Activity-15
+This repo contains:
-The goal is to create a public repository for the quarto document created for Activity 14.
+The plan for creating and maintaining the quarto document Activity 14.

-The data is a compilation of code from previous activities (specifically Activity 4, 8, and 13).
+It also contains a plan of how this repository was created/maintained.
+It will contain a variety of tools and how I used them, such as using the issues feature, setting commits, using pull requests, creating a new branch, and creating a README file.

+## Organization
+This repo will be organized simply.
+All files will be found in the top level.
+This repo does not contain subfolders, although there will be two branches.

+## Contact Information
+Please contact Ahalya Kudalugodaarachchi (amk8529@psu.edu) for any questions.